adochsh/aminadoo/replenishment_marts/README.md

-The contents of this folder comprise SQL scripts that were developed to implement data marts for the replenishment process.
+The contents of this folder comprise SQL scripts that were developed to implement data marts of the replenishment proccesses.
 Regrettably, visualizations cannot be provided due to restrictions imposed by the non-disclosure agreement (NDA).